Sello mall shooting

 The Sello mall shooting occurred on the morning of 31 December 2009 shortly after 10:08 local time at the Prisma hypermarket in Sello mall, located in the Leppävaara district of Espoo, Finland.
-Ibrahim Shkupolli, who was born in Yugoslavia but had lived in Finland for many years, shot three men and one woman who all worked at Prisma.
+Ibrahim Shkupolli, Albanian born in Yugoslavia but had lived in Finland for many years, shot three men and one woman who all worked at Prisma.
 Before the shooting, he had killed his ex-girlfriend at her home.
 After the shooting, Shkupolli left the mall and killed himself in his own apartment.

 The Sello mall, which opened in 2003, is the largest in the Nordic region with over 170 stores.
 On the day of the shooting the mall contained between two and three thousand customers.
 Witnesses described the gunman as calm when walking out of the grocery store in the mall immediately after the shooting.

 Shooting

 The shooting began when the gunman entered the Prisma hypermarket and began firing with a 9×19mm handgun.
 He killed three men and one woman.
 The victims, aged 27, 40, 42 and 45, were employees of Prisma.
 Another woman, identified as the suspect's ex-girlfriend, was found dead in an Espoo apartment.
 The ex-girlfriend was also an employee of Prisma, and the Finnish police speculated that she was the main target, and that Shkupolli thought that her new partner worked at Prisma.
 The perpetrator, identified as 43-year-old Kosovar Albanian Ibrahim Shkupolli, was seen walking into another shop where he disappeared, sparking a major manhunt which involved police helicopters.

 Later that day, Shkupolli was found dead in an apartment in Kirstinmäki, Espoo, in an apparent suicide.
 His apartment was completely empty except for a mattress, a framed photo of his ex-girlfriend, 14 fully loaded magazines for his gun, and a bag containing additional 273 cartridges.
 According to a neighbour who heard the gunshot, Shkupolli had shot himself at 11:13.
 The Finnish police evacuated and cordoned off the shopping centre, and blocked off a nearby railway station.
 Emergency services arrived on the scene including dozens of ambulances and several fire engines.

 The firearm used was a Czechoslovak-made 9mm CZ 75 pistol, manufactured in 1984 and was originally sold in Norway where the gun went missing due to an unsolved burglary case in 1990.
 The questions of how and when Shkupolli acquired it remain unknown.
 The first victim, the woman found in the apartment, was killed with a Smith & Wesson-branded hunting knife.
 The body had a long and deep incised wound reaching the cervical spine.
 The apartment had no signs of struggle.